HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

 Other top used JavaScript libraries include jQuery variants (jQuery migrate, jQuery UI), [Modernizr](https://modernizr.com/), [Moment.js](https://momentjs.com/), [Underscore.js](https://underscorejs.org/) and so on.

+### Frameworks and UI libraries

+Note: A previous version of this chapter discussed the usage of frameworks in this section.
+However, we are investigating queries around the accuracy of these statistics and have decided to remove this section temporarily while we complete this review.

 ## Differential loading

 [JavaScript modules](https://v8.dev/features/modules), or ES modules, are supported in [all major browsers](https://caniuse.com/#feat=es6-module).
 Modules provide the capability to create scripts that can import and export from other modules.
 This allows anyone to build their applications architected in a module pattern, importing and exporting wherever necessary, without relying on third-party module loaders.